Titan-C/pydmft/docs/twosite.rst

 and using the Lehmann representation one finds :math:`G_{imp}`, through the Dyson equation one can extract the self-energy.

-The self-enery yields the quasiparticle weight and through :eq:`hybridization_match` a new value for the hybridization strength :math:`V`.
+The self-energy yields the quasiparticle weight and through :eq:`hybridization_match` a new value for the hybridization strength :math:`V`.
 The self-energy is used again in :eq:`Site_GF_H_Trans` to obtain the lattice Green function, which via :eq:`lattice_ocupation` yields the filling of the lattice sites and has to be compared to the impurity occupancy.
 Then a new value for :math:`\epsilon_c` is chosen to reduce the difference in occupancies between lattice and impurity models.
-This cycle is performed until the self-consisten conditions are full-filled.
+This cycle is performed until the self-consistency conditions are full-filled.

-It is inconvenient to calculate the lattice Green function on each iteration to calculate later the lattice occupancy with :eq:`lattice_ocupation`, as the numerical pole broadening :math:`i0^+` intruduces a lot of numerical variation.
-Instead, given that the self-energy is a real two poled function, and on the bethe lattice is purely local and momentum independent, the lattice filling can be directly calculated by
+It is inconvenient to calculate the lattice Green function on each iteration to calculate later the lattice occupancy with :eq:`lattice_ocupation`, as the numerical pole broadening :math:`i0^+` introduces a lot of numerical variation.
+Instead, given that the self-energy is a real two poled function, and on the Bethe lattice is purely local and momentum independent, the lattice filling can be directly calculated by